- Live Rates

 There’s an important distinction to be made between (A) the maximum FHA loan amount for Denver, and (B) the purchase price of the home you are buying.
 It’s possible to buy a house that exceeds the limits shown above, as long as your down payment makes up the difference.

-According to Zillow, the average price for homes and condos in the area is $451,513 in February 2020.
-That’s just 1% higher than the same month last year and much lower than the maximum FHA loan size for the Denver area.
+According to Zillow, the average price for homes in the area is $529,269 in June 2021.
+That’s 10.8% higher than the same month last year and much lower than the maximum FHA loan size for the Denver area.
 This means that home buyers who use this program should have plenty of properties to choose from while staying at or below the FHA limit.

 Related: Denver real estate forecast